anreszii/stat-bot/README.md

+# Tesseract Python bot
-# Tesseract Python bot to find specific pixels in an image
+Tesseract Python bot to find specific pixels in an image